Sunbelt Ag Expo: Hoss Sustainable Living Center

 Show and Tell Segment

-On the Show & Tell segment this week, the guys talk about pears and okra.
+On the show and tell segment this week, the guys talk about pears and okra.
 Greg is eating a pear that he got from his neighbor’s yard.
 He mentions that these old varieties of pears are harder, but tend to have great flavor and make great pies.
 Travis talks about his succession plantings of okra in his garden.
-He mentions that the first planting is getting too tall to harvest, and that he may soon remove it and start harvesting the second planting.
+He mentions that the first planting is getting too tall to harvest and that he may soon remove it and start harvesting the second planting.

-On the Q&A segment, they answer questions about drip irrigation and amending clay soils.
-Travis explains how to calculate your water flow rate using a stopwatch and a 5 gallon bucket.
+On the question and answer segment, the guys answer questions about drip irrigation and amending clay soils.
+Travis explains how to calculate your water flow rate using a stopwatch and a 5-gallon bucket.
 Once the flow rate is calculated, it’s easy to figure how much drip tape your well or water supply can support.
 Greg answers a question about amending clay soils and mentions that adding significant amounts of gypsum or land plaster can improve clay soils.
 In addition, adding organic matter via cover crops and compost will improve soil workability and drainage.